Frequently Asked Questions

 Will parents get progress reports?

-Yes, for many courses we provide summaries and learner feedback suitable for portfolios at the end of the course.
+Yes, for our teacher guided asynchronous courses we provide summaries and learner feedback suitable for portfolios at the end of the course along with a Transcript of Achievement certificate.

 .png)